Acushnet Cedar Swamp

 Acushnet Cedar Swamp is a 1100 acre swamp located in Bristol County, Massachusetts.
 It is managed by the Massachusetts Department of Environmental Protection.
 In 1972, Acushnet Cedar Swamp was designated as a National Natural Landmark by the National Park Service.
 The New Bedford Regional Airport borders the swamp to the south.

-One of the State's largest, wildest and most impenetrable swamps, and an outstanding example of the diversity of conditions and species in the glaciated section of the oak-chestnut forest.
+It is one of the State's largest, wildest and most impenetrable swamps, and an outstanding example of the diversity of conditions and species in the glaciated section of the oak-chestnut forest.